r-neal-kelly/nkr_docs/include/pages/designs.md

 @snippet "./docs/src/designs.cpp" _b516dddc_3630_470a_acf5_f070b2d4ffd1

 You may have noticed that even the template parameter has a postifx, in particular `_p`.
-This allows for the easy definition of an alias with the same base name inside the template, a very frequent occurrence in @ref nkr:
+This allows for the easy definition of an alias with the same base name inside the template, a very frequent occurrence in [nkr][nkr]:

 @snippet "./docs/src/designs.cpp" _d77d72c6_49d4_48d5_8799_655eef4bdebb